kosyfrances/kosyfrances.github.io/_posts/2017-07-20-rundeck-zabbix.markdown

 Next steps would be to loop through the `host_details` value gotten from Zabbix API, fill the node object with the appropriate values and dump the node object to the `resources.yml` file using `yaml.dump()`.
 With this, we have been able to successfully map our Zabbix hosts to Rundeck nodes :)

-Do not forget to add Rundeck's local host to resources.yml file. copy the file over to `/etc/rundeck/projects/project_name/resources.yml` on Rundeck's server.
+Do not forget to add Rundeck's local host to resources.yml file. copy the file over to `/etc/rundeck/projects/project_name/resources.yml` or `/var/rundeck/projects/project_name/resources.yml` on Rundeck's server.

 ## Map Zabbix trigger names to Rundeck job names
 Create a file called jobs.yml on your local machine.
 We will dump our mapping of Zabbix triggers to the file and eventually load it to Rundeck.